 virsh dumpxml win10

-This will display the hardware properties of the VM, but you cannot edit them.
+This will display the read-only format of the XML file, and you cannot edit them.

-If you would like to make some changes then you may enter
+If you would like to make some changes to the VM domain then you may enter

 virsh edit win10